Kate Upton Flaunts Major Cleavage In Final Day Of ‘Love’ Magazine’s Advent Calendar

 “Directed by Doug Inglish, the flirty video features everyone’s favorite bombshell in lacy intimates, a sheer robe and diamonds.”

-Kate is seen “hiding” in some of the most provocative Hide and Seek positions ever, as SI describes the risqué performance.
+Kate is seen “hiding” in some of the most provocative Hide and Seek positions ever, as SI describes the risque performance.

 “Playing the hottest game of Hide and Seek ever, a cheeky Kate sips champagne and romps around a mansion as she shows off her flawless figure and knack for making literally any activity in the world look sexy.”